SatStressGUI/SatStressGUI/README.md

 licenses, or other export authority as may be required before exporting such information to foreign countries or providing access to foreign persons.

-Older versions of this program can be found at https://drive.google.com/folderview?id=0B_8nH6qrvb9gRXlaY1A4SkhLcGs&usp=sharing.
+Older versions of this program can be found here: https://drive.google.com/folderview?id=0B_8nH6qrvb9gRXlaY1A4SkhLcGs&usp=sharing.

-A fork which reqrote the program in a Model-View-Controller Architecture can be found at https://github.com/AndreI11/SatStressGui
+A fork which rewrote the program in a Model-View-Controller Architecture can be found here: https://github.com/AndreI11/SatStressGui

 ============================================================================